Physical Science Tests

 Arabic Exemption Testing

 The Arabic Exemption Test is offered to students as an alternative means for satisfying the Language Other Than English (Category VI) and the International/Global Issues (Category VIII) General Education requirements.
-You should take this test if you have a strong background in Arabic and are not interested in taking additional coursework.
+You should take this test if you have a strong background in Arabic and are NOT interested in taking additional coursework.
+The Exemption Test is NOT the same as the placement tests.
+The Arabic Exemption Test consists of two tests: an in-person paper test to determine your eligibility for an online Canvas test.
+Please reach out to our office via email to make an appointment.